rrjanbiah/JTVFire/README.md

 |:--:|
 | *Screenshot of the Termux app running on a Firestick, with the soft keyboard option disabled in the settings menu.* |

-   2. Use the *Amazon Fire TV* remote app to type the following command (Note that it won't allow copy-paste; you should type one by one, but it's still better than the hardware remote).
+   2. Use the *Amazon Fire TV* remote app to input the following command (Please note that it doesn't support copy-paste; you need to type it one character at a time, but it's still more convenient than using the hardware remote.
+Additionally, remember to press the Select/Circle button on the Firestick remote for the Enter key).

       `sh -c "$(curl -sSL https://gitlab.com/-/snippets/3611198/raw)"`